It is never too late to turn on the light.

 If you can breathe, you can meditate.
 You do not have to have an hour each day.
 In fact, studies have shown that as little as 5 minutes a day can make a difference.
 Of course, though, like all practices, the more time you dedicate to your practice, the greater the benefits.
 But don’t let lack of time stop you from starting.
 Even 5 minutes a day is good.

-Meditation is not complicated—but it can be challenging.
+Meditation and mindfulness meditation are not complicated—but can be challenging, especially on one’s own.
 Having both guidance and community can be extremely important—and make your experience much more valuable—and enjoyable.

-Learning to meditate and/or deepening our practice in a supportive group environment with an experienced instructor can make all the difference.
-I offer a 6-week meditation course for women periodically throughout the year, as well as monthly gatherings.
-The course focuses on connecting to the breath and body, techniques for calming the mind, and working with feelings and emotions.
+Learning to practice mindfulness and to meditate — and/or deepening our practice — in a supportive group environment with an experienced instructor can make all the difference.
+I offer a 5-6-week meditation courses for women periodically throughout the year, as well as a monthly mindfulness circle for women.
+The courses focus on connecting to the breath and body as well as the larger earth which is our home, techniques for calming the mind, and working with feelings and emotions.
 These practices lead to a new and wiser relationship with ourselves, others, and the world at large.

 I am also available for personal consultation and instruction.